-- district's Title IX Coordinator, the Assistant Secretary for Civil Rights of the United States Department of Education, or both. - 12.
+- 10.1.1.
+The exercise of rights protected under the First Amendment does not constitute retaliation prohibited by this section. - 10.1.2.
+Charging an individual with a code of conduct violation for making a materially false statement in bad faith in the course of a grievance proceeding under this part does not constitute retaliation prohibited under this section, provided, however, that a determination regarding responsibility, alone, is not sufficient to conclude that any party made a materially false statement in bad faith. - 11.
+Notification of Policy.
+The district will notify applicants for admission and employment, students, parents or legal guardians of students, employees, and all unions or professional organizations holding collective bargaining or professional agreements with the district of the existence of this policy.
+The requirement to not discriminate, as stated in Title IX and 34 C.F.R. part 106, in the district's education program(s) or activities extends to admission and employment, and inquiries about the application of Title IX and 34 C.F.R. part 106 to the district may be referred to the district's Title IX Coordinator, the Assistant Secretary for Civil Rights of the United States Department of Education, or both. - 12.
 Publication of Policy.
 The district will prominently display on its website, if any, and in each handbook that it makes available to applicants for admission and employment, students, parents or legal guardians of students, employees, and all unions or professional organizations holding collective bargaining or professional agreements with the district, the name or title, office address, electronic mail address, and telephone number of the employee or employees designated as the Title IX Coordinator(s). - 13.
 Application Outside the United States.
 The requirements of this policy apply only to sex discrimination occurring against a person in the United States. - 14.
 Scope of Policy.
 Nothing herein shall be construed to be more demanding or more constraining upon the district than the requirements of Title IX (20 U.S.C. § 1681) and 34 C.F.R. part 106.
 To the extent that the district is in compliance with Title IX and 34 C.F.R. part 106, then all of the district's obligations under this policy shall be deemed to be fulfilled and discharged.

-Adopted on: August 10, 2020
+Adopted on: August 10, 2020 Reviewed on: March 14, 2022 Revised on: July 11, 2022